-The Party is registered as a political party with the UK Electoral Commission under the Political Parties, Elections and Referendums Act 2000 with the Registration Number RPP 5318136.
-It is constituted as a Company Limited by Guarantee as the Radical Party Ltd, Registration Number: 9653518, under the Companies Act 2006.
-In the event of a conflict between the wording of the Constitution and the Memorandum and Articles of the Radical Party Ltd, the provisions of the Memorandum and Articles shall be binding.
-The meaning of terms included in this Constitution are as defined in the glossary contained in the Memorandum and Articles of the Radical Party Ltd.
+The name of the organisation is Radical Reform.
+It is constituted as a Company Limited by Guarantee as the Radical Reform Ltd, Registration Number: 9653518, under the Companies Act 2006.
+In the event of a conflict between the wording of the Constitution and the Memorandum and Articles of the Radical Reform Ltd, the provisions of the Memorandum and Articles shall be binding.
+The meaning of terms included in this Constitution are as defined in the glossary contained in the Memorandum and Articles of Radical Reform Ltd.

 1 VISION AND PURPOSE

-The purpose of the Party is to promote the aims and policies of the Party through organisation, campaigning and debate; to give a voice to people from all walks of life who seek a realistic alternative to the outdated ideologies that now dominate British politics, who share its democratic, progressive and internationalist principles and who aspire to live in a community and a World free of gross inequality.
+The purpose of Radial Reform is to promote the aims and policies of Radical Reform is through organisation, campaigning and debate; to give a voice to people from all walks of life who seek a realistic alternative to the outdated ideologies that now dominate British politics, who share its democratic, progressive and internationalist principles and who aspire to live in a community and a World free of gross inequality.
 It works to achieve prosperity, excellent public services and social justice based on a dynamic knowledge-based economy; solidarity with those in need; and security and prosperity based on positive engagement with our international friends and partners.

 A society where freedom is combined with social justice and where wealth creation is harnessed for the good of all cannot be achieved simply through changes to taxation and welfare.
-The Party aims, by reforming and modernising our devalued political system, to restore democratic choice to the central role in shaping the evolution of British society.
+Radical Reform aims, by reforming and modernising our devalued political system, to restore democratic choice to the central role in shaping the evolution of British society.
 It demands a far-reaching redistribution of power away from the privileged elite, which currently set the terms for policy-making in Britain, back to citizens and to elected representatives who are genuinely accountable to them, through far-reaching reform and modernisation of a system of democracy which has progressively lost touch with the electorate that it exists to serve.
-The first aim of the Party is to bring about such change.
+The first aim of Radical Reform is to bring about such change.

-In furtherance of the Objects of the Party the Executive shall have power: to acquire or hire property and any interests in or rights over property of any kind; to sell, dispose of, let, mortgage, or charge any property of the Party and to grant licences, options, rights and privileges in respect of any part of the property and rights of the Party; to co-operate and enter into arrangements with any authorities, national, local or otherwise; to accept subscriptions, gifts, donations and bequests of property and to sell, lease, mortgage or otherwise dispose of any such property; to issue appeals, hold public meetings and take other steps for the purpose of procuring contributions to the funds of the Party in the shape of donations, subscriptions or otherwise; to issue cheques and other financial instruments, and to operate bank and other accounts in the name of the Party; to borrow and raise money for the objects of the Party; to construct, maintain and alter buildings; to enter into arrangements to procure the development of any facility in furtherance of the Party’s objects; to carry on trade in the course of carrying out a primary object of the Party; to accept any gift of money, property or other assets for the objects of the Party; to establish subsidiary companies to assist or act as agents for the Party and to hold shares, stocks, debentures, debenture stock or other securities or obligations of any other company; to invest the monies of the Party not immediately required for its objects in such investments, securities or property; to make any donation or support the education or training of any person either in cash, assets or by way of loan for the furtherance of the Objects of the Party; to establish or support any other institution and to subscribe or guarantee money for such purposes calculated to further the Objects of the Party; to lend money and give credit and to guarantee or give security for the performance of contracts or obligations as may be expedient for the work of the Party.
+In furtherance of the Objects of Radical Reform the Executive shall have power: to acquire or hire property and any interests in or rights over property of any kind; to sell, dispose of, let, mortgage, or charge any property of Radical Reform and to grant licences, options, rights and privileges in respect of any part of the property and rights of Radical Reform; to co-operate and enter into arrangements with any authorities, national, local or otherwise; to accept subscriptions, gifts, donations and bequests of property and to sell, lease, mortgage or otherwise dispose of any such property; to issue appeals, hold public meetings and take other steps for the purpose of procuring contributions to the funds of Radical Reform in the shape of donations, subscriptions or otherwise; to issue cheques and other financial instruments, and to operate bank and other accounts in the name of Radical Reform; to borrow and raise money for the objects of Radical Reform; to construct, maintain and alter buildings; to enter into arrangements to procure the development of any facility in furtherance of its objects; to carry on trade in the course of carrying out a primary object of Radical Reform; to accept any gift of money, property or other assets for the objects of Radical Reform; to establish subsidiary companies to assist or act as agents for Radical Reform and to hold shares, stocks, debentures, debenture stock or other securities or obligations of any other company; to invest the monies of Radical Reform not immediately required for its objects in such investments, securities or property; to make any donation or support the education or training of any person either in cash, assets or by way of loan for the furtherance of the Objects of Radical Reform; to establish or support any other institution and to subscribe or guarantee money for such purposes calculated to further the Objects of Radical Reform; to lend money and give credit and to guarantee or give security for the performance of contracts or obligations as may be expedient for the work of Radical Reform.

-The Executive shall have the power to provide indemnity insurance to cover the liability of the Directors: which by virtue of any rule of law would otherwise attach to them in respect of any negligence, default, breach of trust, or breach of duty of which they may be guilty in relation to the Party; to make contributions to the assets of the Party in accordance with the provisions of section 214 of the Insolvency Act 1986; provided that any such insurance shall not extend to: any liability resulting from conduct which the Directors knew, or must be assumed to have known, was not in the best interests of the Party, or which the Directors did not care whether it was in the best interests of the Party or not; any liability to pay the costs of unsuccessfully defending criminal prosecutions for offences arising out of the fraud or dishonesty or wilful or reckless misconduct of the Directors; any liability to pay a fine.
-Any insurance shall not extend to any liability to make such a contribution where the basis of the Director’s liability is his or her knowledge prior to the insolvent liquidation of that Company (or reckless failure to acquire that knowledge) that there was no reasonable prospect that the Party would avoid going into insolvent liquidation; to employ and pay such staff on such terms to supervise, organise, carry on the work of and advise the Party; to purchase insurance to cover the officers, staff, voluntary workers and those of its Members from and against all such risks incurred in the course of the performance of their duties, as may be thought fit
+The Executive shall have the power to provide indemnity insurance to cover the liability of the Directors: which by virtue of any rule of law would otherwise attach to them in respect of any negligence, default, breach of trust, or breach of duty of which they may be guilty in relation to Radical Reform; to make contributions to the assets of Radical Reform in accordance with the provisions of section 214 of the Insolvency Act 1986; provided that any such insurance shall not extend to: any liability resulting from conduct which the Directors knew, or must be assumed to have known, was not in the best interests of the Radical Reform, or which the Directors did not care whether it was in the best interests of Radical Reform or not; any liability to pay the costs of unsuccessfully defending criminal prosecutions for offences arising out of the fraud or dishonesty or wilful or reckless misconduct of the Directors; any liability to pay a fine.
+Any insurance shall not extend to any liability to make such a contribution where the basis of the Director’s liability is his or her knowledge prior to the insolvent liquidation of that Company (or reckless failure to acquire that knowledge) that there was no reasonable prospect that Radical Reform would avoid going into insolvent liquidation; to employ and pay such staff on such terms to supervise, organise, carry on the work of and advise Radical Reform; to purchase insurance to cover the officers, staff, voluntary workers and those of its Members from and against all such risks incurred in the course of the performance of their duties, as may be thought fit

-The Executive shall have the power to pay reasonable premiums towards the provision of pensions for staff for the time being of the Party and their dependants; to purchase insurance to cover any buildings or other property to their full value; to co-operate with, enter into arrangements with, partner or contract with any person, body corporate, public body or institution in furtherance of the Party’s objects; to amalgamate with any companies, institutions, societies or associations which are charitable at law and have objects altogether or mainly similar to those of the Radical Party Ltd and which prohibit the payment of any dividend or profit to and the distribution of any of their assets amongst their Members at least to the same extent as such payments or distributions are prohibited in the case of members of the Party by the Memorandum and Articles of Association of the Radical Party Ltd; to pay out of the funds of the Party the costs, charges and expenses of and incidental to the formation and registration of the Radical Party Ltd; to establish where necessary local branches (whether autonomous or not); to do all such other lawful things as are incidental or conducive to the furtherance of any or all of the Objects set out in Article 2.
+The Executive shall have the power to pay reasonable premiums towards the provision of pensions for staff for the time being of Radical Reform and their dependants; to purchase insurance to cover any buildings or other property to their full value; to co-operate with, enter into arrangements with, partner or contract with any person, body corporate, public body or institution in furtherance of Radical Reforms’s objects; to amalgamate with any companies, institutions, societies or associations which are charitable at law and have objects altogether or mainly similar to those of Radical Reform Ltd and which prohibit the payment of any dividend or profit to and the distribution of any of their assets amongst their Members at least to the same extent as such payments or distributions are prohibited in the case of members of Radical Reform by the Memorandum and Articles of Association of Radical Reform Ltd; to pay out of the funds of Radical Reform the costs, charges and expenses of and incidental to the formation and registration of Radical Reform Ltd; to establish where necessary local branches (whether autonomous or not); to do all such other lawful things as are incidental or conducive to the furtherance of any or all of the Objects set out in Article 2.

 3 NON DISTRIBUTION

-The income and property of the Party shall be applied solely towards the promotion of its Objects as set out in its Articles.
-No portion of the income and property of the Party shall be paid or transferred by way of dividend, bonus or by way of profit in any other manner, to Members of the Party and no Director shall be appointed to any office of the Party paid by salary or fees or other benefit in money from the Party, provided that nothing herein shall prevent any payment in good faith by the Party: of reasonable remuneration for any services rendered to the Party by any Director, Member, officer, employee or consultant of the Party; of interest on money lent by any Member of the Party or by any Director at a reasonable and proper rate per annum not exceeding 2% less than the minimum lending rate of a clearing bank selected by that Board; reasonable and proper rent for premises let by any Member of the Party or the Board; of out-of-pocket expenses to any Director; of any premium in respect of any indemnity insurance to cover the liability of the Directors which, by virtue of any rule of law, would otherwise attach to them in respect of any negligence, default, breach of trust or breach of duty which they may be guilty of in relation to the Party provided that any such insurance shall not extend to any claim arising from conduct which the Directors knew, or must be assumed to have known, was not in the best interests of the Party and provided also that any such insurance shall not extend to any claim arising from liability for the costs of unsuccessfully defending criminal prosecutions for offences arising out of the fraud or dishonesty or wilful or reckless misconduct of the Directors or any liability to pay a fine.
+The income and property of Radical Reform shall be applied solely towards the promotion of its Objects as set out in its Articles.
+No portion of the income and property of Radical Reform shall be paid or transferred by way of dividend, bonus or by way of profit in any other manner, to Members of Radial Reform and no Director shall be appointed to any office of Radical Reform paid by salary or fees or other benefit in money from Radical Reform, provided that nothing herein shall prevent any payment in good faith by the Party: of reasonable remuneration for any services rendered to Radical Reform by any Director, Member, officer, employee or consultant of Radical Reform; of interest on money lent by any Member of Radical Reform or by any Director at a reasonable and proper rate per annum not exceeding 2% less than the minimum lending rate of a clearing bank selected by that Board; reasonable and proper rent for premises let by any Member of Radical Reform or the Board; of out-of-pocket expenses to any Director; of any premium in respect of any indemnity insurance to cover the liability of the Directors which, by virtue of any rule of law, would otherwise attach to them in respect of any negligence, default, breach of trust or breach of duty which they may be guilty of in relation to Radical Reform provided that any such insurance shall not extend to any claim arising from conduct which the Directors knew, or must be assumed to have known, was not in the best interests of Radical Reform and provided also that any such insurance shall not extend to any claim arising from liability for the costs of unsuccessfully defending criminal prosecutions for offences arising out of the fraud or dishonesty or wilful or reckless misconduct of the Directors or any liability to pay a fine.

 4 REGISTERED OFFICE

-The registered office of the Radical Party Ltd will be situated in England.
+The registered office of Radical Reform Ltd will be situated in England.

 5 LIMITED LIABILITY AND GUARANTEE

-The liability of every Party Officer and Executive Member of the Party is limited to £1 (one pound), which every Party Officer and Executive Member undertakes to contribute to the assets of the Radical Party Ltd in the event of the same being wound up or dissolved whilst being a Party Officer or Executive Member, or within one year after ceasing to be an Party Officer or Executive Member, for payment of the debts and liabilities of the Party contracted while a Party Officer or Executive Member or before ceasing to be a Party Officer or Executive Member, and of the costs, charges and expenses of winding up or dissolution, and for the adjustment of the rights of the contributories among themselves.
+The liability of every Officer and Executive Member of Radical Reform is limited to £1 (one pound), which every Officer and Executive Member undertakes to contribute to the assets of the Radical Reform Ltd in the event of the same being wound up or dissolved whilst being an Officer or Executive Member, or within one year after ceasing to be an Officer or Executive Member, for payment of the debts and liabilities of Radical Reform contracted while an Officer or Executive Member or before ceasing to be an Officer or Executive Member, and of the costs, charges and expenses of winding up or dissolution, and for the adjustment of the rights of the contributories among themselves.
 Ordinary Members are not required to make any such contribution.

 6 WINDING UP